 The white corpuscles, or leucocytes (Fig. 15, a.), closely resemble Amœbæ.
 They are colourless, nucleated cells, exhibiting amœboid movements, and they have the remarkable power of creeping through the thin walls of the blood-capillaries into the surrounding tissues.
-Like the Amœba they feed, in part at any rate, by taking in and digesting the bodies of other minute organisms which may gain access to the body.
+Like the Amœba they feed, in part at any rate, by taking in and digesting the bodies of other minute organisms, and they grow and multiply by simple fission.
 They exhibit a much greater degree of independence than most of the cells of the body and can even live outside the body for a time if kept in suitable culture media and at the proper temperature.
 Their most important function appears to be to defend the body from the attacks of bacteria and other harmful micro-organisms.